habtedev/telegram-mini/README.md

 - 🖼️ **Modern UI:** Gradients, rounded corners, touch-friendly controls
 - 🚫 **Desktop restriction:** Shows a message if opened on desktop/tablet
 - 🛡️ **No download:** PDF is rendered, not downloadable
+- 🕑 **Resume where you left off:** Remembers your last-read page for each PDF, so you always continue reading from the same spot—even after closing or days later

 ## Demo